-- Identify the context and need for a proposed development and include an assessment of how the proposed development relates to relevant national and local planning policies. - It may also include details of consultations with the Local Planning Authority and wider community/statutory consultees undertaken prior to submission.
-This can be in the form of a Statement of Community Involvement (SCI; see Item 22). - The Planning Statement can also include information on employment creation as well as economic and regeneration benefits.
+- Identify the context and need for a proposed development and include an assessment of how the proposed development relates to relevant national and local planning policies (those of the Hartlepool Local Plan and the Hartlepool Rural Neighbourhood Plan) and relevant SPDs and other supporting documents. - Where applications relate to new dwellings in the open countryside, the Planning Statement should explicitly reference and consider the 'tests' of the Council's 'New Dwellings outside of Development Limits Supplementary Planning Document' - It may also include details of consultations with the Local Planning Authority and wider community/statutory consultees undertaken prior to submission.
+This can be in the form of a Statement of Community Involvement (SCI; see Item 26). - The Planning Statement can also include information on employment creation as well as economic and regeneration benefits.
 Applicants can also submit an Economic Statement to highlight the economic benefits of a scheme if they so wish but this would not be required for validation purposes. - It may include reference to any ecological features present (or not present) on site and reference any accompanying supporting surveys